Social Contribution Activities (Special topics before 2022)

 Another appealing aspect of the museum is its location on a lushly forested 10-hectare site alive with seasonal flowers and foliage that has been open to the public since the museum’s establishment.
 A total of 250 cherry trees—10 varieties in total—blossom every spring while in summer wildflowers of all colors bloom profusely.

-In fiscal year 2021, the museum was able to restart regularly scheduled guided tours, which it had paused temporarily, after taking extensive steps to prevent the spread of COVID-19.
-The museum also continued to offer its “mite!” interactive art-viewing experience online.
-Looking ahead, the Kawamura Memorial DIC Museum of Art will continue to plan and stage exhibitions centered around works from its collection.
-The museum will also promote social contribution activities and enhance its digital presence with a view to encouraging communication with the community.
+Looking ahead, the museum will continue to plan and stage exhibitions centered around works from its collection.
+The museum will also advance social contribution activities and enhance its digital presence with a view to encouraging communication with the community.

 Matching Gift Program